What are the Different Phlebotomist Jobs?

 Phlebotomist jobs can be found in a variety of settings.
 Some work in hospitals, while others travel for a variety of businesses.
 Because many companies require blood tests for job placement or insurance coverage, phlebotomists can travel to meet these requirements.
 Others work in hospitals, testing centers, and physician’s offices.

 The job of a phlebotomist is to draw blood.
 The blood is usually drawn via venipuncture and collected in tubes.
 It’s labeled and taken to a lab for diagnostic testing.
-To work as a phlebotomist, a person must complete training courses at a vocational school and be certified a professional organization.
+To work as a phlebotomist, a person must complete training courses at a vocational school and be certified by a professional organization.

 The majority of phlebotomist jobs are found in laboratories.
-Patients are referred to these centers their doctors for a variety of blood tests.
+Patients are referred to these centers by their doctors for a variety of blood tests.
 These phlebotomists work with a wide range of patients, including pregnant women and small children, the elderly, and even job applicants who are subjected to drug testing.
 The phlebotomist’s job is usually stationary, which means that they stay in one location and the patients come to them.

 In a hospital, phlebotomist jobs usually require some movement around the facility.
 Blood samples must be collected from patients in a variety of locations throughout the hospital.
 These phlebotomists usually have a mobile unit on wheels with all of the supplies they’ll need to do their job.
 All of the labeled blood samples that are sent to the hospital laboratory for diagnostic testing are kept in a special carrier.